LincolnLandForensics/HodgePodge/BenfordsLaw/README.md

 expected distribution, the model helps demonstrate how fabricated or tampered numbers diverge from statistical norms.

-## Authentic Data
+## Authentic Data (Green column)
-The ## Authentic Data section contains numerical values that are naturally occurring and statistically organic.
+The Authentic Data section contains numerical values that are naturally occurring and statistically organic.
 These figures are either real-world samples or generated using randomization techniques that closely mimic legitimate datasets.
 They tend to follow Benford’s Law, which predicts the frequency of first digits in many